Anusharajalakshme-ASICDesign/Anushaganesan-ASICdesign/Cross_functional_collaboration.md

 <details>
 <summary><b>🔍 High-Stakes GLS Debug & ECO </b></summary>

 * **Situation:** During the final sign-off phase, SoC-level Gate-Level Simulation (GLS) failed for a critical IP, despite passing all functional RTL verification.
-The failure was traced to a contradiction between the RTL and the physical netlist regarding flop retention behavior.
+The failure was traced to a mismatch between the RTL and the netlist retention behavior.
-* **Task:** Identify the root cause of the behavior mismatch and implement an Emergency Change Order (ECO) to resolve the discrepancy without delaying the fast-approaching tape-out.
-* **Action:** I performed a deep-dive debug and discovered the issue originated in the **Unified Power Format (UPF)** list definitions, which the synthesis tool had failed to recognize.
-As the IP Design Lead, I took sole responsibility for the resolution:
-    * Proposed a strategic workaround to modify the register behavior, bypassing the synthesis limitation.
-    * Manually implemented the ECO across all levels of netlists to save critical implementation time.
-    * Guided for **Logical Equivalence Checking (LEC)** to ensure the fix was functionally perfect.
+* **Task:** Led resolution of a critical SoC-level GLS failure and executed ECO across multiple netlist levels and ensured LEC closure under aggressive tapeout timelines.
+* **Action:** Identified a systemic gap in UPF specification handling by synthesis, and drove a cross-domain fix spanning RTL, UPF, and netlist implementation.
 * **Result:** Successfully synchronized the RTL, UPF, and Netlist behavior, allowing the SoC to meet its sign-off milestones on schedule.
-I subsequently updated the master RTL and UPF libraries to prevent recurrence in future product generations.
-* **Impact:** **Prevented a major tape-out delay** by taking technical ownership beyond my standard scope and received management recognition for rapid, high-pressure problem-solving.
+I subsequently solved, prevented recurrence and influenced methodology for future projects.
+* **Impact:** **Prevented multi-week tapeout delay** and improved robustness of low-power signoff methodology across subsequent designs.
 * **Takeaway:** Senior leadership is defined by the ability to remain calm under extreme tape-out pressure and provide optimal, "out-of-the-box" solutions.
 By going above and beyond my defined role to manage the ECO and LEC personally, I ensured the team overcame a critical crisis that could have resulted in a multi-week schedule slip.
 </details>